wpmetabox/docs/_docs/creating-meta-boxes.md

 title: Creating a field group
 ---

+Meta Box uses field groups to attach custom fields to posts, terms, or users.
 There are 3 ways to create a field group:

-- Using Meta Box Builder: it has a user-friendly UI and supports other extensions.
+- **Using Meta Box Builder**: it has a user-friendly UI and supports other extensions.
-- Using Online Generator: the slim version of Meta Box Builder that supports only custom fields (no support for extensions) and export PHP code.
+- **Using Online Generator**: the slim version of Meta Box Builder that supports only custom fields (no support for extensions) and export PHP code.
-- Using code
+- **Using code**

 ## Using Meta Box Builder